Irina11-m/My-First-Repo/README_Manual_Testing_Jira_Aeries.md

 It can be clearly gathered from the Matrix that the Data Confirmation process works as expected from a teacher's perspective, since all test cases related to the Story "Data Confirmation Process as an Admin/Teacher" are PASS.

-In contrast, there are 3 test cases with FAIL status related to the Story "Data Confirmation Process as a Parent" and a defect is linked to each of the failed test cases.
+In contrast, there are 3 test cases with FAIL status related to the Story "Data Confirmation Process as a Parent" and a Defect is linked to each of the failed test cases.

 The below Traceability Matrix clearly shows that each functionality extracted from the business requirements is mapped to a test case and the result of each executed test case is displayed along with a bug report where applicable:
 <br>